 After the exam, the candidates' papers are returned to the CTTIC office, where the process of organizing marking centres begins.
 Each exam is evaluated by a team of at least two markers, using a pre-established marking guide.
 The markers must agree on the candidate's final score.

-Candidates can expect to receive the exam results in June or July.
+Candidates can expect to receive the results two to three months after the exam.
 Those who do not pass will receive a marking sheet containing a few general comments on their performance and some examples of the weaknesses in their translations.
 They will also be informed of their actual mark to help them decide whether it is worthwhile to appeal the result.
 The deadline for appeals and the required fee will be specified in the letter informing the candidates of their marks.
 Candidates may ask to see their corrected exam before deciding whether or not to appeal.

 Successful candidates will receive a certified member's certificate issued by the CTINB.